 It is our firm belief that action without reflection risks despair, and reflection without action risks irrelevance, and it is our explicit hope that 4Boston students will grow intellectually, morally, and spiritually through regular service to others and disciplined reflection on that service.

 Three pillars guide the work of 4Boston: Community, Spirituality, and Social Justice.
 We aim to create a sense of community with our partners and among our small groups of volunteers, both in service and reflection.
 We are committed to not only meeting immediate needs through our engagement in the community, but considering the policies and structures that create unjust conditions and learning about our roles in resisting and transforming the injustices we encounter in our world.
-In and through all of this, we seek to grow as spiritual beings, attentive to the ways that God moves through our work and reflection, calling and empowering us to be Women and Men for and with Others, in all times and places.
+In and through all of this, we seek to grow as spiritual beings, attentive to the ways that God moves through our work and reflection, calling and empowering us to be women and men for and with others, in all times and places.

 4Boston’s application for new and returning volunteers is now open!